blackwiz4rd/Vodafone-WiFi-AutoLogin/README.md

 Configuration examples:
 It is required to be connected to a Vodafone-WiFi in order to login to the hotspot, otherwise the execution will be interrupted.
 Use `loop=True` only if you want to check if you are connected to the network each minute from when the program was started.
 If there were any disconnections the script will automatically try to connect with your configuration.
+Use `force=True` only if you are getting a NotConnectedToVodafoneWiFiException and you are sure to be connected to a Vodafone-WiFi network.
 Configuration examples:
 1. `vodafone.config` Example n.1 (Vodafone Italia user):
 ```